TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   **_Fandango's Owners and Subsidiaries:_** As stated at the beginning of this Privacy Policy, when the Online Services receive or collect information from you, that information is being received and collected by Fandango under this Privacy Policy, as well as by each of Fandango's Owners, each under its own respective privacy policy.
 Fandango's Owners are currently NBC/Universal and Warner Bros.
 If you want to learn more about the privacy practices of NBC/Universal and Warner Bros., we encourage you to review their policies (linked below):
     *   NBC/Universal Privacy Policy
     *   Warner Bros.
 Privacy Policy
 *   **_Service Providers that We Have Retained to Perform Certain Business-Related Functions on Our Behalf:_** For example, our service providers may offer services such as research, analytics, hosting websites, fulfilling transactions, maintaining databases, administering contests, providing technology services and platforms, deliveries, and processing payments.
 We may also need to share information with other companies in order to enable the uses described above in “How We Use Information About You” or elsewhere in this Privacy Policy.
-Typically, when these companies are provided with Personally Identifiable Information they are only provided with that Personally Identifiable Information they need to perform their functions and that Personally Identifiable Information can only be used as is necessary to perform the services on our behalf, or to comply with legal requirements.
+Typically, when we provide these companies with Personally Identifiable Information they are only provided with that Personally Identifiable Information they need to perform their functions and that Personally Identifiable Information can only be used as is necessary to perform the services on our behalf, or to comply with legal requirements.
 Similarly, where appropriate, we often take steps to require third-party service providers to protect Personally Identifiable Information.
 *   **_Third Parties who Separately Have Your Information:_** We may share information about your use of the Online Services with third parties to whom you separately provide (or to whom you already separately have provided) your Personally Identifiable Information (e.g., if you establish or have established accounts with them).
 In these instances, we may enhance the data they have about you by using or sharing a common identifier that itself is not Personally Identifiable Information.
 *   **_Theaters, Venue Operators, Event Promoters:_** We may provide information (including Personally Identifiable Information) to theaters, venue operators and event promoters so that they can admit you to their premises (or to the premises of their events), or be prepared to handle issues relating to your attendance or planned attendance.
 *   **_Loyalty Program Operators_:** Our services offer the ability for consumers to link their Fandango account with the loyalty rewards programs of certain theaters, venue operators, event promoters, movie studios or other companies offering loyalty reward programs.
 When you indicate that you'd like such a link to occur, we may share transaction information or other information (including Personally Identifiable Information) pertaining to you with the applicable program operator.
 *   **_Social Networks:_** You may interact with certain features of the Online Services that cause information to be published to your social networks.
-Or, you may sign up for features on the Online Services or a social network that are designed to require that we provide to the social network, or the social network provide to us, information, which may include Personally Identifiable Information, to associate our records relating to you in our data base with the records that social network has relating to you in their database, so that they or we can contact you or tailor messages to you, or otherwise.
+Or, you may sign up for features on the Online Services or a social network that are designed to require that we provide to the social network information which may include Personally Identifiable Information, to associate our records relating to you in our data base with the records that social network has relating to you in their database, so that they or we can contact you or tailor messages to you, or otherwise.
 On pages of the Online Services that contain social network functionality, the social network providing the functionality may be able to collect information about you, even if you don't use that functionality.
 *   **_Message Boards and Other Public Areas:_** Information you provide to or post on message boards, chat rooms or other public areas that are part of the Online Services may be freely used and disclosed by us.
 *   **_For Mobile, Consumer Electronics or Other Device Apps:_** We may share information (including Personally Identifiable Information and how you use mobile apps, consumer electronics device apps or other device apps) with mobile carriers, technology providers, analytics providers, device makers or operators, or the operators of platforms, operating systems or other mobile, consumer electronics or other device apps.
 Please see our Mobile Apps Information Center for additional details about mobile apps.
 *   **_Opt-Ins:_** In some places on our Online Services we may place opt-ins where you can select to receive communications from companies with whom we have promotional relationships.
-If you opt-in to receive those communications, or opt-in to consent to share Personally Identifiable Information with them, we may disclose Personally Identifiable Information to them.
+If you opt-in to receive those communications, or opt-in to consent to share Personally Identifiable Information with those companies, then we may disclose Personally Identifiable Information to them.
 *   **_Contests and Sweepstakes:_** We may publicly disclose the name, city and state of contest and sweepstakes winners if permitted by the contest/sweepstakes rules.
 *   **_Sale of Our Business or Assets:_** If we sell all or part of our business or assets or are otherwise involved in a merger or business transfer, we may, in our sole discretion, transfer, sell or assign any or all information to a third party as part of or in connection with that transaction.
-Upon such a transfer, the privacy policies of the acquiring entity may govern the further collection and use of Personally Identifiable Information and Non-Personally Identifiable Information.
+Upon such a transfer, the privacy policies of the acquiring entity may govern the use and further collection of Personally Identifiable Information and Non-Personally Identifiable Information.
 *   **_Legal Reasons:_** We may use or disclose information to cooperate with or enlist the support of law enforcement, government or regulatory bodies, content protection organizations or judicial processes with respect to, or to prevent, suspected or possible fraud or other suspected or possible illegal activities.
 We may also use or disclose information as we determine appropriate to the extent that records have been subpoenaed or otherwise in connection with pending or potential litigation, or to enforce or protect the rights or safety of Online Services users, us or others, or for risk management purposes.

 **_A Special Note About Sharing Video Viewing Information:_** By using the Online Services, you are agreeing that we may share information about the video content viewed on your device through the Fandango Services with the analytics providers, advertising companies, third-party social media sites, and the other service providers we work with (as described in this Privacy Policy).
 If you have registered, you may withdraw your consent to sharing of personally identifiable viewing information associated with content viewed by sending an email to privacy@fandango.com.
 You may also be able to control information shared with third parties, such as social media sites, through your privacy settings on those services.